monktastic/blog/pages/dream/quantum-woo.md

 Physicists tend to hate attempted associations between QM and consciousness, but this is a good time to point something out.
-This whole problem exists because you "see" only one result.
-If you try to pin down what it means to "see" a result, you will discover yourself closing in on what it means to be *conscious* of that result.
-In this sense, the problem *is* intimately linked to consciousness[10].
+This whole problem exists because you "see" only one result (when the math shows many possibilities).
+If you try to pin down what it means to "see" a result, you will discover yourself trying to make precise what it means to be *conscious* of that result.
+In this sense, the problem *is* very much about consciousness, whatever that word happens to mean[10].

 It seems I am not the only one who thinks so: